Reading Wrap-Up

 — The Blind Assassin, pp. 417-418

 One of the most impressive novels that I have ever read.
-It’s a mystery, a tragedy, a romance, and a piece of feminist historical fiction, all woven together masterfully.
-Alias Grace was previously my go to answer for my favorite book, and The Blind Assassin is somehow even better—Margaret Atwood is my favorite author of all time.
+It’s a page-turning mystery, a devastating tragedy, a complex romance, and a meticulous piece of feminist historical fiction, all woven into a whole that is even greater.
+Alias Grace has long been my go to answer for, “what is my favorite book?”
+And The Blind Assassin is its equal.

 — 5/5 —